tanshuai0219/SAAS/README.md

   img_path used should be first cropped using scripts [crop_image.py](data_preprocess/crop_image.py)

 - Download [checkpoints](https://drive.google.com/file/d/1bZYQZF1Ftm_BDWvq899KY2MolSXktHYl/view?usp=drive_link) for video-driven setting and put them into ./checkpoints.
-- We are currently suggesting to combine [SadTalker](https://github.com/OpenTalker/SadTalker) and our video-driven setting to support audio-driven setting
+- Our audio encoder can be viewe as the combination of [SadTalker' Audio encoder](https://github.com/OpenTalker/SadTalker) and our video-encoder.
+You can download the checkpoint of [SadTalker' Audio encoder](https://github.com/OpenTalker/SadTalker) and our video-encoder to support audio-driven setting.

 ## Acknowledgement
 Some code are borrowed from following projects:
 * [Learning2Listen](https://github.com/evonneng/learning2listen)